nielsole/go_tile/README.md

 Usage of /tmp/go-build2340306719/b001/exe/osm-tileserver:
   -data string
-        Path to directory containing tiles (default "./data") -port string
+        Path to directory containing tiles (default "./data") -map string
+        Name of map.
+This value is also used to determine the metatile subdirectory (default "ajt") -port string
         Listening port (default ":8080") -renderd-timeout int